annmariaaarampulickal-dev/document_search_assistant/README.md

 - Add pagination to the documents list endpoint (`LIMIT` / `OFFSET`)
 - Add a connection pool using `psycopg_pool.ConnectionPool`
 - Add `response_model` schemas to FastAPI endpoints for validated, documented output shapes
-- Add a submit button to the Streamlit search box to avoid firing a search request on every keystroke